CheeseCake87/flask-imp/docs_gen/markdown/CLI Commands-flask-imp init.md

 Flask app deployed!
 ===================

-'/' route is set by the blueprint named www found in the blueprints folder.
-It is encouraged to use blueprints to set all app routes.

-All app (non-blueprint) resources can be found in the global folder.
-Have a look through this folder to find out more.

 Your app has the default name of 'app'
 Flask will automatically look for this!
 Run: flask run --debug

 ```

 If you called your app something other than 'app', like 'new' for example, you will see: